What is the English program about?

 From fiction and poetry to theatre and film, television and the Internet, discover the many ways to read texts and genres in their cultural and historical contexts.
 And you can choose to engage your passion for writing by creating your own works of literature.

 English is your ticket to explore, examine, and create new worlds.

 Above image: James Spencer, Prospero's Library, TMAG Tempest Exhibition 2016

-Did you know you can combine the academic rigour of a PhD in English with the creative support to get your novel down on paper and into print?
-Two award-winning early career novelists are doing just that.
+Did you know you can combine the academic rigour of a PhD in English with the creative support to get your works down on paper and into print?
+One of our PhD candidates is doing just that.